 “Where is this boat?” asked Ronduin as he and Sir Andrew descended the spiral staircase.

 “You’ve been looking at it since you were a babe,” said Sir Andrew, laughing.

 The scaffolding did not reach the stairway.
-Instead, long, single, narrow board was supported by a step on one end and the platform the scaffold made on the other end.
+Instead, a long, single, narrow board was supported by a step on one end and, on the other end, the platform made by the scaffold.
 Sir Andrew said, “Wait until I cross.”
 The board sagged as he crossed it, but he kept his balance and, stepping onto the more stable platform, he turned to Ronduin and said, “Now you walk across.”
 Ronduin moved quickly across the narrow plank with grace and ease.

 Together, they walked down the wooden pathway that crossed the entry hall and trough the open doors into the dining hall.
 This wooden pathway over water reminded Ronduin of the docks he had visited at the sea shore.
 “But,” he thought, “this is not the same at all.
 There should not be a dock in the great dining hall!”